 Waddington Custot is a gallery on London’s Cork Street, founded in 1966,1 which specialises in modern and contemporary works of art.
 The gallery represents a wide range of contemporary artists, in addition to the estates of several significant twentieth-century artists, among them Josef Albers, Henry Moore, Ben Nicholson and Peter Blake.
 A stalwart of the London art scene, it established the multi-gallery prototype used by many of the world’s leading galleries today.

-Granby was designed by the Sheffield-based Stephenson Blake type foundry in 1930, as a response to the popularity of new humanist style lettering of the English typefaces Gill Sans and Johnston.
+Granby was designed by the Sheffield-based Stephenson Blake type foundry in 1930, as a response to the popularity of new Humanist style lettering of the English typefaces Gill Sans and Johnston.
 There are several key differences between Granby and its contemporaries.
-Amongst these are spurs at the top of lower-case characters like ‘p’ and ‘a’, longer strokes on the capitals, a single-story lower ‘g’, a straight top to the ‘3’, and a straight lower leg to the capital ‘R’.
+Amongst these are spurs at the top of lower-case characters like ‘p’ and ‘a’, longer strokes on the capitals, a single-storey lower ‘g’, a straight top to the ‘3’, and a straight lower leg to the capital ‘R’.
 These details help to give the typeface a different feeling from Gill Sans. ↩